wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 9.1 =
+* Added in 'Set, replace, remove': Option to find first image in WP galleries
+* Added in 'Set, replace, remove': Informations about type and status of each post in preview list
+* Fixed in 'Set, replace, remove': Only some assigned featured images were displayed; now all assigned images are displayed
+* Fixed in 'Set, replace, remove': Hilited wrong step in process bar when user skips filters; now correct hilite
+* Fixed in 'Image Columns': No more warning if no option was checked
+* Slight design improvement on the post type filter
+* Improved performance of preview list
+* Adopted new core strings of WP 4.1
+* Updated *.pot file and german translation

 = 9.0 =
 * Tested successfully with WP 4.1, especially the improved queries
-* Added in 'Set, replace, remove': new filter 'Multimedia File Filter' for audio and video file types
+* Added in 'Set, replace, remove': New filter 'Multimedia File Filter' for audio and video file types
-* Added in 'Set, replace, remove': option to ignore posts with featured images and consider only posts without any featured image
+* Added in 'Set, replace, remove': Option to ignore posts with featured images and consider only posts without any featured image
 * Added in posts lists: Featured Image columns in posts lists are now sortable by image
-* Fixed in 'Set, replace, remove': if no post type was selected in the post type filter all posts were returned as result; now no posts are returned as expected
+* Fixed in 'Set, replace, remove': If no post type was selected in the post type filter all posts were returned as result; now no posts are returned as expected
-* Fixed in 'Set, replace, remove': if a post had no title the link to this post was missing in the result lists; now a link with default '(no title)' is displayed
+* Fixed in 'Set, replace, remove': If a post had no title the link to this post was missing in the result lists; now a link with default '(no title)' is displayed
-* Fixed in 'Set, replace, remove': if an image and the action 'Add first post image' were selected the design on the following pages was destroyed
+* Fixed in 'Set, replace, remove': If an image and the action 'Add first post image' were selected the design on the following pages was destroyed
 * Improved performance in 'Set, replace, remove' for the result lists
 * Changed sidebar content
 * Updated *.pot file and german translation